lilisls/LAPORAN-TUGAS-APBO-SISTEM-INFORMASI-MANAJEMEN-KOS-BERBASIS-WEB/README.md

 ---

-## 12. Relasi LaporanKeuangan dengan Pembayaran
+## 12. Relasi Laporan Keuangan dengan Pembayaran
 ### Jenis Relasi
 One to Many (1..*)